-- (a) In CM, from the pull-down menu, select the source for the print trigger External Input, Internal (Distance) (which prints continuously while the print trigger is closed) or Internal Continuous (which prints continuously while a valid message is selected and there are no errors or warnings active). - (b) In IM, the source options for the print trigger are External Input, Internal (Time) or Internal Continuous.
+- (a) For CM printers, from the pull-down menu, select the source for the print trigger External Input, Internal (Distance) (which prints continuously while the print trigger is closed) or Internal Continuous (which prints continuously while a valid message is selected and there are no errors or warnings active). - (b) For IM printers, the source options for the print trigger are External Input, Internal (Time) or Internal Continuous.